riotschoolacc/MSM-Gem-Shop/README.md

 2. A community that interacts with your channel, ex: commenting
 3. Must be an MSM Channel**

+> [!CAUTION]
-# WARNING: If you're found botting your channel, you WILL have your code revoked and deleted and be BANNED from using the bot.
+> # If you're found botting your channel, you WILL have your code revoked and deleted and be BANNED from using the bot.